 I’ve been a fan of monkeys (and apes) since I was no bigger than a chimpanzee.
 Monkeys are surprisingly intelligent, versatile, dexterous and just plain adorable.
 I was first introduced to monkeys when I was 3 and my mother helped me read a Curious George book for the first time.
 From that moment I was convinced that monkeys were, by far, the coolest animals on the planet.
-In later years that belief was reinforced by frequent exposure to various types of monkey business, especially on the television, including Cheetah ofTarzan fame, Grape Ape and Magilla Gorilla from Hanna Barbera, Gleek from The All New Super Friends and, of course, The Monkees (not really apes but they certainly were fun).
+In later years that belief was reinforced by frequent exposure to various types of monkey business you know, monkey business, especially on the television, including Cheetah ofTarzan fame, Grape Ape and Magilla Gorilla from Hanna Barbera, Gleek from The All New Super Friends and, of course, The Monkees (not really apes but they certainly were fun).

 On the big screen there was Mighty Joe Young, King Louie (The Jungle Book), King Kong, the winged monkeys in The Wizard of Oz (scary but cool), the entire cast from Planet of the Apes, and later, Dexter (Night at the Museum), Rafiki (The Lion King) and everyone’s favourite ape with an attitude, Clyde (Every Which Way But Loose).